bartoszgebarowski/inventory-management/README.md

 Google Sheets API and Google Drive API

-* connect the application and managing data in worksheets
+* connect the application and manage data in worksheets

 Lucid Charts